The University Council of Modern Languages (UCML) was established in 1993. It is chaired by Professor Emma Cayley, University of Leeds.

 Collects and disseminates information about the state of study, research and teaching of modern languages and cognate disciplines in the United Kingdom

 Provides a forum for debate on issues of concern to its members through meetings, working parties, discussions, conferences, seminars and publications and presents the case for languages in the media.

 The continuing business of UCML is conducted by a Steering Group which reports to the Executive Committee whose membership reflects the breadth and depth of the sector covering modern languages, linguistics, area, cultural and translation studies as well as EFL/TESOL.
 Plenary meetings are held twice a year.
 Everybody who is associated with a HE or FE languages section, department or school or any of our membership organisations is welcome to attend and to participate in discussions.
 Plenary meetings usually contain a workshop or podium discussion on pertinent and timely issues concerning the sector.
 The summer plenary is also the Council’s AGM.

-There is a branch of UCML in Scotland: UCMLS, chaired by Marion Spöring, University of Dundee.
+There is a branch of UCML in Scotland: UCMLS, chaired by Ed Welch, University of Aberdeen.
 UCMLS nominates a representative to sit on the UCML Executive Committee which also includes representatives with specific remits to represent Wales and Northern Ireland.

 SCHML: In January 2008, the Standing Council of Heads of Modern Languages (SCHML) agreed to dissolve its organisation and amalgamate with UCML.
 The amalgamated organisation, known as UCML came into being in July 2008.

 Constitution and Standing Orders: Information about the objectives and framework of work of the organisation